-Other than the business acquisition discussed in the "Recent Developments" section of this Management's Discussion and Analysis of Financial Condition and Results of Operations, we are not currently a party to any material definitive agreement regarding potential investments in, or acquisitions of, complementary business, applications or technologies.
-However, we may enter into these types of arrangements, which could reduce our cash and cash equivalents or require us to seek additional equity or debt financing.
+Although we are not currently a party to any material definitive agreement regarding potential investments in, or acquisitions of, complementary businesses, applications or technologies, we may enter into these types of arrangements, which could reduce our cash and cash equivalents or require us to seek additional equity or debt financing.
 Additional funds from financing arrangements may not be available on terms favorable to us or at all.
-We may require additional borrowings under our credit arrangements and alternative forms of financings or investments to achieve our longer-term strategic plans.